lcatdreher/Inverse-virtual-screening/README.md

      This will prep each protein for docking, creating a new .pdb file whose name begins with 'prep_'

 2. In the terminal, run 'python2.7 adt.py'
-     This will further prep each protein using autdock tools and generate a new pbqt file, then run vina.
+     This will further prep each protein using the prepare_receptor4 script from autdock tools and generate a new pbqt file, then run vina.

 4. In the terminal, run 'getresults.py'
      This will format the docking results from the vina log files in a .csv spreadsheet.